-(i) High-impact publications and knowledge products

-(ii) High-quality research to demonstrate research excellence and the capacity to initiate and lead in convening experts at appropriate fora; and

-(iii) Use mechanisms for effective knowledge-brokering.
+- High-impact publications and knowledge products - 2 High-quality research to demonstrate research excellence and the capacity to initiate and lead in convening experts at appropriate fora; and - 3 Use mechanisms for effective knowledge-brokering.

 The selected output indicators on publications, citations and events will measure success in these areas.